jadecobra/python_tdd_exercises/source/classes.rst

           ]
       )

-the tests pass and I see the last two values in the list are ``attribute`` and ``method`` which I defined earlier
+and it passes, the last two values in the list are ``attribute`` and ``method`` which I defined earlier

-CONGRATULATIONS
-You know
+CONGRATULATIONS!
+If you made it this far and typed along with me, You know

 * how to define a class with an attribute
-* how to define a class with a method
+* how to define a class with a :doc:`method <functions>`
 * how to define a class with an initializer
 * how to view the attributes and :doc:`methods <functions>` of a class